ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Build React Faster with AI — Components, Hooks, Types, Utilities, and Queries - <a href="https://medium.com/@ashish.yd/build-react-faster-with-ai-components-hooks-types-utilities-and-queries-675a4548cc7b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering useMemo in React — Why, When, and How (with AG Grid Example) - <a href="https://medium.com/@vishubommoju/mastering-usememo-in-react-why-when-and-how-with-ag-grid-example-22a061278465?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ashish Yadav`**
+✍️ **posted by `Vishu Bommoju`**

-<blockquote>Weave React turns natural language into production‑ready code.
-Describe what you want — get typed components, hooks, utilities, queries…
+<blockquote>If you’ve ever noticed your React app re-rendering more than it should — especially when using complex components like AG Grid or large…
 Continue reading on Medium »</blockquote>

 <h3>2.
-I Used Angular for 30 Days Straight.
-Here’s What No One Told Me - <a href="https://blog.stackademic.com/i-used-angular-for-30-days-straight-heres-what-no-one-told-me-9c9ec2dc7054?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+SVAR React Gantt v2.3: Modern Project Timelines for React 19 - <a href="https://javascript.plainenglish.io/svar-react-gantt-v2-3-modern-project-timelines-for-react-19-338b31ac433f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Julia S`**
+✍️ **posted by `SVAR UI Components`**

-<blockquote>Spoiler: It’s not the framework that’s hard — it’s your expectations.
+<blockquote>Build scheduling and project management apps faster with React 19 support, TypeScript definitions, configurable scales, and task editing…
-Continue reading on Stackademic »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-Stop Using useState() in Your React App — Try This Hook Instead - <a href="https://levelup.gitconnected.com/stop-using-usestate-in-your-react-app-try-this-hook-instead-0a1b4d901c4a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The 4-Component React UI Pattern That Will Save You Hours of Refactoring - <a href="https://javascript.plainenglish.io/the-4-component-react-ui-pattern-that-will-save-you-hours-of-refactoring-b1e624a31e68?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arnold Gunter`**
+✍️ **posted by `Abdul Basit`**

-<blockquote>Certainly, useState() has its place.
+<blockquote>This simple React pattern will make your code 80% more maintainable and save you hours of refactoring time.
-Continue reading on Level Up Coding »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>4.
-Mastering Next.js 15+ Folder Structure: A Developer’s Guide - <a href="https://medium.com/@j.hariharan005/mastering-next-js-15-folder-structure-a-developers-guide-b9b0461e2d27?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Beginners Miss These Tiny React Details That Matter Most - <a href="https://medium.com/@NaomiOsei/why-beginners-miss-these-tiny-react-details-that-matter-most-2487eb8d0de2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `TechTales by Hari`**
+✍️ **posted by `Naomi Osei - / `**

-<blockquote>Why Your Folder Structure Makes or Breaks Your App
+<blockquote>The most crucial aspects of advanced React development are often counter-intuitive to developers accustomed to traditional JavaScript…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Stop Hardcoding Everything: Learn React Props in 8 Minutes - <a href="https://ramajha.medium.com/stop-hardcoding-everything-learn-react-props-in-8-minutes-28c39dd77ec7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering API Integrations in React: A Step-by-Step Tutorial - <a href="https://medium.com/@johnsonzagazor06/mastering-api-integrations-in-react-a-step-by-step-tutorial-0f0db72e8ee2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rama Shankar Jha`**
+✍️ **posted by `Okafor Johnson`**

-<blockquote>I still remember the moment props clicked for me.
-I’d just finished building my third “Profile Card” component — one for the CEO, one for…
+<blockquote>APIs are the heart of modern web apps.
+They allow your frontend to talk to external services — like getting user data, showing weather…
 Continue reading on Medium »</blockquote>

 <h3>6.
-The Hidden React Gotchas Every New Developer Should Know - <a href="https://medium.com/@NaomiOsei/the-hidden-react-gotchas-every-new-developer-should-know-cb301264cd98?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The React Gotchas New Developers Run Into (And How to Avoid Them) - <a href="https://medium.com/@NaomiOsei/the-react-gotchas-new-developers-run-into-and-how-to-avoid-them-9ae1c87d251c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Naomi Osei - / `**

-<blockquote>Beyond the basic syntax, React hides a collection of behavioral quirks and performance traps that often surprise and frustrate…
+<blockquote>The journey into React is often smooth at the start, but certain hidden complexities, or “gotchas,” can trip up even the most enthusiastic…
 Continue reading on Medium »</blockquote>

+<h3>7.
+Top 15 Alternatives to Next.js in 2026 (and when to use them) - <a href="https://medium.com/@sovannaro/top-15-alternatives-to-next-js-in-2026-and-when-to-use-them-66577ddab319?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `SOVANNARO`**

+<blockquote>👉 Non-members can read this for free here
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-How to deploy a NextJS web application on Plesk server (SSR-safe, production-ready) - <a href="https://tugrul-yildirim.medium.com/how-to-deploy-a-nextjs-web-application-on-plesk-server-ssr-safe-production-ready-d2fbeef39497?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Wireframes to Heuristics in the Wild: UI/Visual Design - <a href="https://medium.com/@andhika.nayaka/from-wireframes-to-heuristics-in-the-wild-ui-visual-design-4de7e0d5ee47?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tuğrul Yıldırım`**
+✍️ **posted by `Andhika Nayaka`**

-<blockquote>Shipping a Next.js app to a shared/VPS host with Plesk shouldn’t feel like trial-and-error.
-This guide gives you a clean, reproducible…
+<blockquote>Introduction (explicitly answering CPL 3 — IAR)
 Continue reading on Medium »</blockquote>

 <h3>2.
-Puppeteer vs. Playwright: Real-World Scraping Performance in a Next.js - <a href="https://yusufie.medium.com/puppeteer-vs-playwright-real-world-scraping-performance-in-a-next-js-fd0e110860d6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The 10 Frontend Developer Tools You Need to Master Now - <a href="https://medium.com/write-a-catalyst/the-10-frontend-developer-tools-you-need-to-master-now-dc363cd36bb2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Tabish anwar`**

+<blockquote>Boost Your Productivity, Debug Like a Pro, and Ship Better Code Faster.
+Continue reading on Write A Catalyst »</blockquote>

+<h3>3.
+Paraglide JS — The Type-Safe, Compiler-Based i18n Library You Should Know About - <a href="https://medium.com/@janszotkowski/paraglide-js-the-type-safe-compiler-based-i18n-library-you-should-know-about-53f5d242b6bb?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yusuf`**
+✍️ **posted by `Jan Szotkowski`**

-<blockquote>When you read benchmarks comparing Puppeteer and Playwright, most of them are synthetic — they scrape simple pages or run trivial scripts…
+<blockquote>As frontend developers, we all reach that moment when our app suddenly needs to “speak multiple languages.”
+You start searching for an…
 Continue reading on Medium »</blockquote>

-<h3>3. ⚡ 15 Advanced Next.js 15 Tips Every Developer Should Know in 2025 - <a href="https://medium.com/@avantika0/15-advanced-next-js-15-tips-every-developer-should-know-in-2025-ae11d860eec1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+The Idea — My 180 Days Journey to Build Kitaab Kiosk App - <a href="https://medium.com/@deep1931/the-idea-my-180-days-journey-to-build-kitaab-kiosk-app-3735c05a840e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miss Avantika ✨`**
+✍️ **posted by `Er.
+Sandeep Singh Sidhu`**

-<blockquote>If you’ve been working with Next.js for a while, you already know it’s not “just a React framework” anymore — it’s practically a complete…
+<blockquote>My name is Sandeep, and I’ve been developing mobile apps since the J2ME era — long before the app stores became what they are today.
+Over…
 Continue reading on Medium »</blockquote>

-<h3>4.
-WebAssembly in 2026: Bringing Native-Level Performance to the Browser With Next.js - <a href="https://medium.com/better-dev-nextjs-react/webassembly-in-2026-bringing-native-level-performance-to-the-browser-with-next-js-7e91c4c95a68?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Melvin Prince`**

-<blockquote>How modern frameworks and binary speed are reshaping the browser’s performance ceiling
-Continue reading on Better Dev — NextJs/React »</blockquote>

 <h3>5.
+Measuring the Real Impact of a Performance Refactor (Not Just Lighthouse) - <a href="https://javascript.plainenglish.io/measuring-the-real-impact-of-a-performance-refactor-not-just-lighthouse-42e405e69101?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Roman Bobrovskyi`**

+<blockquote>Every team I’ve worked with has had this moment:
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>6.
+I Revisited One of My First Websites and Made It 10x Faster - <a href="https://medium.com/@juanbecher1895/i-revisited-one-of-my-first-websites-and-made-it-10x-faster-9325bcf4fa89?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Juan Becher`**

+<blockquote>After reading Web Performance Fundamentals, I decided to revisit one of my first client projects, a slow real estate site I built years…
+Continue reading on Medium »</blockquote>

-Mastering Next.js 15+ Folder Structure: A Developer’s Guide - <a href="https://medium.com/@j.hariharan005/mastering-next-js-15-folder-structure-a-developers-guide-b9b0461e2d27?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+Top 15 Alternatives to Next.js in 2026 (and when to use them) - <a href="https://medium.com/@sovannaro/top-15-alternatives-to-next-js-in-2026-and-when-to-use-them-66577ddab319?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `TechTales by Hari`**
+✍️ **posted by `SOVANNARO`**

-<blockquote>Why Your Folder Structure Makes or Breaks Your App
+<blockquote>👉 Non-members can read this for free here
 Continue reading on Medium »</blockquote>

 <br/>